finleye/finleye.github.io/_posts/2016-01-19-haml-and-partials.markdown

 categories: sinatra
 ---

 When I started working on this Sinatra app, I told myself I wouldn't turn it into Rails.
-That lasted all of about 20 minutes.
-I immediately realized I was missing a could things that I couldn't do without.
+And I stuck to it for about 20 minutes.
+Here are a few things I realized I really needed that I was used to.

 #### HAML